-[Updated July, 2021] Phoenix Artisan Accoutrements (PAA) recently re-released their Epic Peppermint shave soap and “Star Jelly” aftershave gel.
+[Updated August, 2023] Phoenix Artisan Accoutrements (PAA) has re-released their Epic Peppermint shave soap and “Star Jelly” aftershave gel for a limited time.
 Here are my thoughts.

 PAA Epic Peppermint Shave Soap